jjheon0614/Doc-Grammer/README.md

 3. View the grammar corrections displayed on the page.
 4. Download the corrected file if necessary.

-## Contributing

-If you'd like to contribute to the project, please fork the repository and create a pull request with your changes.

-## License

-This project is open source and available under the [MIT License](LICENSE.md).

 ## Acknowledgements

 - Flask for the web framework.